RylieWeaver9/Competitions/5C_Datathon/README.md

 ## Results

-- Our final ensemble model achieved a **70.2% accuracy** in predicting flight delays.
+- Our final ensemble model achieved a **0.702% AUROC Score** in predicting flight delays.
 - We closely competed with the top teams, with the first-place team achieving a 71.2% accuracy.

 ## Reflection